Ruiz has 4 RBIs to carry Orioles past last-place Red Sox 5-4

 TRAINER’S ROOM

-Red Sox: Manager Ron Roenicke said OF Andrew Benintendi (rib cage strain) has a way to go before being ready to return, but he is counting on having Benintendi back.
+Red Sox: Roenicke said OF Andrew Benintendi (rib cage strain) has a way to go before being ready to return, but he is counting on having Benintendi back.
 “I know these things take a long time to heal, but I’m expecting it, yes,” the manager said.

 Orioles: Severino left in the seventh with right hip flexor tightness.
+“It’s wait and see,” said Hyde, who noted that Severino wanted to stay in the game.

 UP NEXT